 Note: Some cleaners will automatically, self-stop after about 10 minutes.
 Just re-start to continue.
 You should run your cleaner for up to 1/2 hour for a good mixture.
 By that time the entire solution should be blended into a mixture that looks a lot like no-pulp orange juice.
 Don’t go over half an hour with the cleaner running.
 Some units will get hot as a part of normal operation even without added heat if you run them longer than this.

 I have found that the sour taste of the mixture essentially disappears when added to a smoothie, or mango juice.

 Dosage per day?
 Consult your nutritionist and / or physician.
 If you are allergic to concentrated vitamin C ( some people are), don’t use this mixture.
 I take up to six 1/2 ounce doses per day if I’m ill, double that amount for 2 or 3 days if I’m really ill, one half dose, twice a day if all is well.

 This solution will keep, acceptably, at room temperature for 3 to 5 days.
-Refrigerated, it will keep much longer – even months.
+Refrigerated to just above freezing, it will keep much longer – even months.